 Once the grinding media and other equipment are properly selected for the grinding system, then the gradation can be determined according to the particle size of the feed material.
 However, no matter how reasonable the grading scheme is, it is always relative.

 The maximum grinding media diameter is determined by the average maximum particle size D95 expressed by the sieve aperture of 95% material passing through.

 The average grinding media diameter is determined by the average particle size D80 expressed by the sieve aperture of 80% material passing through.

 The Diameter of Grinding Balls

-The ball bearing height of ball mills can be different due to different specifications, diameters, rotating speeds and liner forms of the ball mills.
-And the potential energy produced by different height of the ball is completely different.
+The ball bearing height of ball mills can be different due to different specifications, diameters, rotating speeds, and mill liner forms of the ball mills.
+And the potential energy produced by different heights of the ball is completely different.
 Therefore, the reasonable grinding ball diameter should not only match with the mill specifications, but also adapt to the liner form of the mill.

-Large size mills with lifting liner bring grinding balls to higher heights and generate stronger impact force, so the diameter of grinding balls can be smaller.
-The ball diameter should be different according to the aging degree of the inner liner: new liners bring grinding balls to higher height, so the ball size can be smaller.
+Large-size mills with lifting liners bring grinding balls to higher heights and generate stronger impact force, so the diameter of grinding balls can be smaller.
+The ball diameter should be different according to the aging degree of the inner liner: new liners bring grinding balls to a higher height, so the ball size can be smaller.